JikesRVM/JikesRVM/etc/skel/README.txt

 -*-text-*-
 Skeleton.java

     Skeleton file to use to begin a new Java source file.
-Contains an IBM copyright notice and Javadoc @author tag.

 skeleton.C